 As mentioned earlier, many Etsy buyers often leave reviews for things out of your control, like shipping times or lack of options.

-If you feel that your negative feedback goes against any of these guidelines, go ahead and report it to Etsy
+If you feel that your negative feedback violates any of these guidelines, you can report it to Etsy.

-If you find that your review doesn’t go against Etsy’s guidelines, it’s then time to actually think about the source of the negative review – what’s the customer actually saying?
+If you find that your review doesn’t violate Etsy’s guidelines, it’s time to consider the source of the negative review—what is the customer actually saying?

 The best way to start looking at your bad review objectively is to remove the emotion.

-Much easier said than done, yes, but critical if you’re to get to the source of the problem.
+It’s much easier said than done, yes, but it’s critical if you’re to get to the source of the problem.

 How would you interpret the feedback if you weren’t selling the product, operating the shop, or running the business?
 Are you ‘hurt’ by the bad review because you spent a lot of time going the extra mile for the customer, or does the customer actually have a point?